'We hold no anger towards you', officer's family tell man who shot at him - NZ Herald

 "And they don't need to be put through this unacceptable, inexcusable behaviour and the message I want to put out there is that this behaviour will not be tolerated.

-"The fact the officer is back and operational, was a huge medical turnaround, it's an ongoing challenges with the number of lead pallets in the officer's shoulder, that will be a challenge."
+"The fact the officer is back and operational, was a huge medical turnaround, it's an ongoing challenge with the number of lead pellets in the officer's shoulder, that will be a challenge."

 He also praised the actions of other police who attended that night - heading to Ngaruawahia to arrest Henry as he lay under bedding with his shotgun in his hands.